ildar-shaimordanov/busybox-runner/README.md

   Run a built-in BusyBox function
     bb function [function-options]

-  Run a command or script found in $PATH
+  Run an external command or script found in $PATH or specified with PATH (relative or absolute)
-    bb command [command-options]
+    bb [PATH]command [command-options]

-  Run an external command or script from within shell
+  Run a one-liner script
-    bb [shell-options] -c "command [command-options]"
+    bb [shell-options] -c "script"

   Download the latest 32-bit or 64-bit build of BusyBox
     bb --download win32